Greece–Italy relations

 Greece and Italy enjoy special and very strong bilateral diplomatic relations.
-Modern diplomatic relations between the two countries were established right after Italy's unification, and are today regarded as cordial.
+Modern diplomatic relations between the two countries were established right after Italy's unification.
+During the second world war, Italy under Mussolini waged war against Greece.
+Today relations are again regarded as cordial.
 The two states cooperate in fields of energy, security, culture and tourism, and are major trading partners, both in exports and imports.
 Greeks and Italians often exchange the phrase "una faccia, una razza", meaning "one face, one race".
+Greece and Italy share strong cultural ties which date back to Antiquity.

-Greece and Italy share common political views about the Balkans, the Mediterranean Basin and the world, and are leading supporters of the integration of all the Balkan nations to the "Euro-Atlantic family", and promoted the "Agenda 2014", which was proposed by the Greek Government in 2004 as part of the EU-Western Balkans Summit in Thessaloniki, to integrate the Western Balkan nations into the EU by the year 2014, when Greece and Italy assumed the rotating Presidency of the European Union for the first and second halves of 2014, respectively.
+Greece and Italy share common political views about the Balkans, the Mediterranean Basin, and the world, and are leading supporters of the integration of all the Balkan nations to the "Euro-Atlantic family", and promoted the "Agenda 2014", which was proposed by the Greek Government in 2004 as part of the EU-Western Balkans Summit in Thessaloniki, to integrate the Western Balkan nations into the EU by the year 2014, when Greece and Italy assumed the rotating Presidency of the European Union for the first and second halves of 2014, respectively.

 The two countries are European Union, NATO and United Nations member states, and cooperate in many other multilateral organizations, such as the Organization for Security and Co-operation in Europe, the Organisation for Economic Co-operation and Development, the World Trade Organization, and the Union for the Mediterranean, while at same time they are promoting closer diplomatic relations and cooperation with other key countries and organizations, such as the United States, Israel and the African Union.